 - Proof that you are a family member of EU citizen

 - For spouses – marriage certificate not older than 6 months, which must be apostilled/legalized, notarized and translated

 - For extramarital partners – birth certificate not older than 6 months, certificate of free marital status, excerpt from the register of extramarital unions, birth certificate for child if they have one

 - To prove child-parent relationship – a birth certificate, a decision on the adoption

 - For dependent members, household members, and serious health conditions – birth certificate, decision on the adoption, medical documentation, proof of custody or alimony

-- Third-country citizens applying for temporary residence in Croatia for the very first time must now provide a criminal background check from their country of nationality.
-This is a brand new requirement that goes into effect January 1, 2021.
+- Third-country citizens applying for temporary residence in Croatia for the very first time must now provide a criminal background check and certificate on the length of stay from their country of nationality.
+This requirement went into effect January 1, 2021.

 - Proof of financial means (more details on this below)